NHS Scotland: Test and Protect

-During the COVID-19 pandemic, NHS Scotland established Test & Protect as the national contact tracing service to minimise the spread of the virus within Scotland.
+During the COVID-19 pandemic, NHS Scotland established Test and Protect as the national contact tracing service to minimise the spread of the virus within Scotland.

 Central Register

 The Central Register keeps records of patients resident in Scotland who have been registered with any of the health systems of the United Kingdom.
 It is maintained by the Registrar General.
 Its purposes include keeping GPs' patient lists up to date, the control of new NHS numbers issued in Scotland and assisting with medical research.

 Patient identification

 Scottish patients are identified using a ten-digit number known as the CHI Number.
 These are used to uniquely identify individuals, avoiding problems such as where health records of people with similar birth dates and names may be confused, or where ambiguously spelled or abbreviated names may lead to one patient having several different health records.
 In addition, CHI numbers are quoted in all clinical correspondence to ensure that there is no uncertainty over the patient in question.
 A similar system of NHS reference numbers has since been instituted by NHS England and Wales.